Category: Auto

 What are the steps of a car insurance claim in Nigeria?

-Report the incident to the police and obtain a written report.
 Notify your insurer within the required window.
 Submit your claims form along with your photos, licence, vehicle documents, and repair estimate.
 Your insurer then reviews the submission and pays the settlement directly.
 Every one of these steps must be completed, as skipping any single one is enough to delay or kill the claim.

 How do I file a car insurance claim in Nigeria?